Mr-Perfection/JavaScript/ReactNative/tech_stack/README.md

 # Welcome to my tech stack Repo!
 "Make the most out of every moment."

-I built a simple application using Redux.
-This is for my own educational purpose.
+I built a simple library list application using Redux.
+This app will display a list of libraries with details on what they are.

 ### Setup
 ```